Resolv getaddresses ignores AAAA records for IPv6

 Based on Resolv's documentation I would expect to get back the IPv6 address for malware.test.net

-Updated by eviljoel (evil joel) over 1 year ago
+Updated by eviljoel (evil joel) about 4 years ago

 Greetings.
 I work behind Donovan (this bug's reporter) and am also dealing with this same issue.
 I tracked down the source of this behavior by looking through the Ruby resolv.rb source code.
 Apparently the DefaultResolver only resolves IPv6 addresses if the interpreter's machine has been assigned a public IPv6 address.
 Machines configured with loopback or link-local IPv6 addresses will default to not resolving IPv6 addresses.
 To see the code in question, search for use_ipv6 in https://github.com/ruby/ruby/blob/trunk/lib/resolv.rb .